 - When they distribute the freebies (either while their giveaway is still running or after the end date)

-Freebies from a company called So Post, who host flash giveaways for brands, often get posted out quite quickly.
+Freebies from So Post often get posted out quite quickly.
 Sometimes in the same week!
-Whereas companies like L’Oreal, who often do 80,000+ sample giveaways, are more likely to wait until they have all been claimed to send them out.
+Whereas companies like L’Oreal, who often host 100,000+ sample giveaways, are more likely to have a longer deadline and wait until they have all been claimed to send them out.

 Sometimes a company emails you to confirm you’re one of the lucky ones to receive a freebie.
 Other times, your freebie will just show up in the mail.
 Every brand is different!

 This is where it helps to be part of the social media freebie groups I mentioned earlier.
 You can see when other people’s freebies start to show up in the post and ask if they received confirmation prior to getting theirs in the mail.

 Sadly, if you haven’t received yours within a few months, I would assume you haven’t been successful and move on.
 There’s plenty more freebies to be had!

 This post contains affiliate links and is updated regularly